-RH: She is making a book for the exhibition – she’s asked us to share some story about contemporary art practice in Milingimbi – why working with collections is an important part of Yol;ju making artwork today.
+RH: She is making a book for the exhibition – she’s asked us to share some story about contemporary art practice in Milingimbi – why working with collections is an important part of Yolŋu.

 Chris and I were writing down the stories for every artwork and through that I learnt so many exciting things, so many interesting stories.
 Chris and I were learning to see the country, clan and law in the miny’tji for all the different clans.

-RH: So you where working closely with Chris at the art centre and listening to the senior Yolngu -when did you start working with historical collections and people from museums?
+RH: So you were working closely with Chris at the art centre and listening to the senior Yolngu – when did you start working with historical collections and people from museums?

-RN: That started to happen when I met Lindy (Allen) (senior curator at Museum Victoria) and (Dr) Louise (Hamby) (researcher fellow at Australian National University).
+RN: That started to happen when I met Lindy (Allen,senior curator at Museum Victoria) and (Dr) Louise (Hamby, researcher fellow at Australian National University).
 They were visiting (Dr) Joe Gumbala at Galiwin’ku (Elcho Island).
-He was also traveling with them to the museums in the south.
+He was also travelling with them to the museums in the south.
 We made a project and invited them to my Gadiyak, my families country.
 The stories live in the country so we took the Donald Thomson Collection images to my country.

 There were too many images – some of them were just the image and no story with it.
 So we had to sit and look at all the images and then ask other Yolngu to come and look and talk about them.
 That’s when we started to get the stories back.